Photo by Henry Diltz

 |

 In 1990 I moved to London to pursue my dream of working in theatre, and I did read manuscripts for the National Theatre for a while, as well as review major West End plays for Variety during my year as a London reporter.
 But journalism prevailed over theatre as a career.
 It was during the two years I spent in London at this time that I made my first foray into PR, looking after all the communications and publicity for a fledgling group of Australian Arts professionals based in London, named Australian Actors Abroad.
-This - and more about my many stays in the UK and elsewhere around the world - can be found in the Jetsetter section. |
+This and more about my many stays in the UK and elsewhere around the world can be found in the Jetsetter section. |

-| Moving back to Sydney in mid-1992, I found Australia deep in recession and, after six months or so of looking at my options, for no paticular reason I got in the car and headed north to Byron Bay.
-I stayed eight years, during which time I became a bovine-friendly, dog-crazy, land-owning country girl with a paradisical base from which to write articles for national and international publications, a successful national public relations business, Kruger PRofiles, whose clients included the Brisbane Biennial International Music Festival and the Brisbane International Film Festival, and a weekly radio show called "Debbie Does Breakfast." |
+Moving back to Sydney in mid-1992, I found Australia deep in recession and, after six months or so of looking at my options, for no paticular reason I got in the car and headed north to Byron Bay, where I stayed on and off for 20 years.
+I became a bovine-friendly, dog-loving, land-owning country girl with a paradisical base from which to write articles for national and international publications, a successful national public relations business, Kruger PRofiles, whose clients included the Brisbane Biennial International Music Festival and the Brisbane International Film Festival, and a weekly radio show called "Debbie Does Breakfast." |

 |